zhdk/zhdk_madekplayer/Documentation/users_manual.rst

 | 6\.  | Border color                | Set the color of the players border     | #dedede      |
 +------+-----------------------------+-----------------------------------------+--------------+

+Depending on the size of the image MAdeK could use another format.

 .. image:: images/format.jpg
 	:width: 500